Busedame/pipex/README.md

 **Child and parent processes**
 When a program is ran, it is one process.
 You can see it as a **parent process/main process**, or whatever you would like to call it.
 In order to avoid that `execve()` takes over our whole program - we can create a **child process**.
+You can think of it as a kind of parallel universe -- the processes are very similar, but will probably do different operations.
-Instead of calling `execve()` in the parent process, we call it in a child process instead, ensuring that our main process continues running.
+Instead of calling `execve()` in the parent process, we call it in a child process, ensuring that our main process continues running.
 - **Parent process**: The "main" process - which can creates one or more child processes.
 It controls and monitors them, often waiting for their execution to complete.
 - **Child process**: A process created by a parent process.
 It is a copy of the parent, but the parent and child have separate memory spaces.
 Changes (like variables, memory, execution) made in the child process will not affect the parent process.